Getting to our Venues

 Parking is available on site at the Mid-Valley Performing Arts Center on the north side of the building.

 Restrooms, including those with ADA accommodations, are available at each of our venues.

 Our venues are accessible to people with disabilities and offer wheelchair seating, curbside assistance, and assisted listening devices.
 If you have any requests or concerns regarding wheelchair and companion seating or need other accommodations, including listening devices, ASL interpreter services, or captioning services, please contact ArtTix at 801-355-ARTS (2787) or 1-888-451-ARTS (2787) or by email at email@example.com.
 Patrons should Dial 711 for Telecommunications Relay Service (TRS).

 Assisted listening devices are available at each of our performing arts venues in the coat check area free of charge.
 For confirmation of availability, call ArtTix at 801-355-ARTS (2787).

 Coat check is available in the main lobby at the Abravanel Hall, Capitol Theatre, the Rose, Mid-Valley Performing Arts Center, and in the lower lobby at Eccles Theater.
-The service is available to all patrons for $1.00 per item (cash only)
+The service is available to all patrons free of charge.